leon0410898/XPS13-9300-hackintosh/README.md

 | Fingerprint Sensor         | Not working                                                 |

 ---
+## Big Sur
+For the fisrt install.
+Boot with EFI_big_sir_boot first.
+It will take a long time to install Big Sur.
+So, please be patient.
+After boot into the system, then replace EFI_big_sir_boot with EFI.
+Finally, make sure to replace [Airportitlwm](https://github.com/OpenIntelWireless/itlwm/releases) with Big Sur version.

+---

 ## 4K display
 Thanks to 宪武.
 He has done a lot of works on 4k display.
 But still, there are some problems need to be fixed.
 Please read the [instruction](README_4k_i5.md) first and confirm your cpu model.
 If your cpu model is not i5-1035G1.
 You'll need to change your device proverties in config.